Ali ibn Hammud al-Nasir

-Ali ibn Hammud al-Nasir (علي بن حمود الناصر) (d.
-22 March 1018) was the sixth Caliph of Córdoba from 1016 until his death.
+Ali ibn Hammud al-Nasir (علي بن حمود الناصر), (nacimiento 966 d.c.)-(d.
+22 March 1018 d.c.) was the sixth Caliph of Córdoba from 1016 until his death.
 He was a member of the Hammudid dynasty of Al-Andalus.

 Background

 In 1009, civil war erupted in the Caliphate of Córdoba.
 Prior to the conflict, the strength and unity of the Caliphate had deteriorated as rival Muslim groups vied for power.

 Between 1009 and 1013, the primary belligerents in the civil war were Muhammad II of Córdoba and Sulayman ibn al-Hakam.
 Neither were in power at the outset of the conflict.
 Both used force to take power from Hisham II, the 3rd Caliph of Córdoba, who served largely as a figurehead after he was coerced in 981 at the age of 15 to relinquish the reins of power to his chamberlain Almanzor.

 During these years, Muhammad II and Sulayman fought for control of the Caliphate and its capital city of Córdoba.
 In 1010, while in possession of Córdoba, Muhammad II was arrested as a part of a coup d'état by his leading military general, Wadih al-Siqlabi.
 He was ultimately put on trial and executed.
 In 1013, after a two-and-half-year siege, Sulayman and his Berber army captured the city.
 Prior to the surrender of Córdoba, Hisham II refused to flee the city choosing rather to remain and face Sulayman.
 Nothing further is known of his fate as Hisham II disappeared with many individuals believing that he was murdered.